iotaledger/iota-wiki/content/tutorials/single-page-tutorials/hornet-inx-interaction.md

 # INX Interface Interaction

-In this tutorial you will learn how to interact with the IOTA Node Extension ([INX](https://github.com/iotaledger/inx)) Interface via javascript (NodeJS) with both simple requests and streaming requests.
+In this tutorial, you will learn how to interact with the IOTA Node Extension ([INX](https://github.com/iotaledger/inx)) Interface via javascript (NodeJS) with both simple requests and streaming requests.
 The extension uses the [inx.proto](https://github.com/iotaledger/inx/blob/develop/proto/inx.proto) file to generate the required gRPC client to connect to HORNET. [gRPC](https://grpc.io/) is a modern open source high performance Remote Procedure Call (RPC) framework that can run in any environment.

 ### Prerequisites

 - Network
 	- Option 1: Running [Hornet Private Tangle](https://github.com/iotaledger/hornet/tree/develop/private_tangle) (Branch **develop** for the latest [Stardust](https://blog.shimmer.network/stardust-upgrade-in-a-nutshell/) features)
 	- Option 2: Running a node in [Shimmer Beta Network](https://blog.shimmer.network/shimmer-beta-network-is-live/)